Wiolip/favnote/README.md

+Markdown

-# 🚀 FavNotes – Modern MERN Dashboard
+# 🚀 FlashNotes – Modern MERN Dashboard

 A professional, high-performance note-taking application built with **React 18**, **Redux**, and **Styled-components**.
 The project follows **Atomic Design** principles and is fully integrated with a **MongoDB** database.

-## 📂 Project Structure

-src/
-├── assets/ # Icons, fonts, and images
-├── components/ # Atomic UI components (Styled-components) ├── routes/ # Centralized route definitions
-├── store/ # Redux logic: reducers, actions & thunks
-├── theme/ # Global styles and mainTheme (CSS-in-JS) ├── views
+[Image of MERN stack architecture diagram]

 ## ✨ Key Features